 Go there for: hiking, stargazing, camping

-Big Bend is one of the largest, most remote, and least-visited of the national parks, but that does not mean it is uninteresting.
+Big Bend is one of the largest, most remote, and least-visited national parks, but that does not mean it is uninteresting.

 The landscape is a combination of beautiful deserts, canyons, waterfalls, mountains, and the Rio Grande river.
 The main attractions of Big Bend are the great hiking and backpacking trails.